10 Best Dog Food Types To Help Chase The Allergies Away!

 Symptoms of beef allergies in dogs include bald patches, chronic ear infections, and chronic gas.
-Thus, take your dog to the veterinarian to collect its skin scrapings for a proper diagnosis of its allergy.
+Thus, it is best to take your dog to the veterinarian to collect its skin scrapings for a proper diagnosis of its allergy.

-Just like beef, chicken is one of the most common allergens for dogs.
+Just like beef, chicken is another common allergen for dogs.
 Despite being a source of protein, some dogs are sensitive towards it.